andreslilloortiz/Mimir/README.md

 ## About the Project

 Mimir is an open-source tool designed to experiment with Hybrid Graph Retrieval-Augmented Generation (GraphRAG) using local Large Language Models.
-The application serves as a privacy-focused proof-of-concept, allowing users to ingest documents in various formats such as PDF, DOCX, TXT, and Markdown.
+The application serves as a privacy-focused proof-of-concept, allowing users to ingest documents in various formats such as URL, PDF, DOCX, TXT, and Markdown.
 It utilizes models like Llama 3.2 via Ollama to process this data locally, constructing a robust knowledge base without relying on external cloud APIs.

 To achieve high-accuracy retrieval, Mimir performs a dual ingestion process that captures both structure and meaning.
 It employs an LLM to extract structured entities and relationships to build a Knowledge Graph within a Neo4j database, while simultaneously generating semantic vector embeddings using the nomic-embed-text model.
 This hybrid approach ensures that the system captures both the explicit structural connections between concepts and the implicit semantic nuances of the unstructured text.